Prototype991/GachaBot/README.md

 What Is GachaBot?

-GachaBot is an Automation Bot from the bot on dicord (Gachapon) For now the Bot is only in the PT-BR language
+GachaBot is an Automation Bot from the bot on dicord (Gachapon), For now the Bot is only in the PT-BR language

 Discord Server For More Information: